Pokémon Go: Pokémon collection

-Unlike most other installments in the Pokémon series, players in Pokémon GO do not battle against wild Pokémon to capture them.
-During an encounter with a wild Pokémon, a Poké Ball can be thrown towards the Pokémon by flicking it up toward the Pokémon from the bottom of the screen and instantly releasing after doing so.
-If the Pokémon is caught, it will now belong to the player.
-Factors in the success rate of catching a Pokémon include the Pokémon's catch rate, the timing, the variant of Poké Ball that was used, etc. After capturing a wild Pokémon, the player is awarded two different types of in-game currency: Candy and Stardust.
-The Candies awarded by a successful capture are determined by the evolutionary chain to which the Pokémon belongs.
-Players can increase a Pokémon's level and hence, its "Combat Power" (CP) by using Stardust and Candy.
-However, only Candies are required to evolve a Pokémon, besides the Pokémon that require special items or conditions in order to evolve.
-Each Pokémon evolution tree has its own type of Candy, which is limited to leveling up or evolving that Pokémon.
-Originally set at level 40, the maximum level a player can reach was increased to level 50 on November 30, 2020, and then raised again to level 80 from a leveling update on October 15, 2025.
-The player can also transfer the Pokémon back to Professor Willow (which causes the removal of that Pokémon from their collection) to obtain more Candy and make space for another Pokémon.
-Shiny Pokémon can be found in a variety of ways, usually through chance or a "Community Day".
-A common goal for many players is to finish the entire Pokédex, which is a detailed Pokémon logbook that you can complete by catching and evolving all of the Pokémon inside.
+In Pokémon Go, players do not battle wild Pokémon to capture them.
+Instead, they throw a Poké Ball toward the Pokémon by flicking it upward on the screen.
+Factors affecting the success rate include the Pokémon's catch rate, timing, and the type of Poké Ball used.
+After capturing a Pokémon, players receive Candy and Stardust as rewards.
+Candy is used for leveling up or to evolve Pokémon, while Stardust is used to increase a Pokémon's Combat Power (CP).
+Each Pokémon evolution line has its own type of Candy.
+The maximum player level was initially 40 but was raised to 50 on November 30, 2020.
+It was subsequently increased to level 80 following a leveling update on October 15, 2025.
+Players can transfer Pokémon to get more Candy and free up space in their collection.
+Shiny Pokémon can be found through various methods, such as chance encounters or special events like "Community Day".
+Many players aim to complete the Pokédex by catching and evolving all Pokémon.
 (Note: At the time of the game's launch, only 145 of the original 151 Pokémon were available to players, four of which are regionally exclusive: Farfetch'd, Kangaskhan, Tauros, and Mr. Mime are exclusive to East Asia, Australia, the United States, and Europe, respectively.)